-Leidos is the aerospace and defence company best positioned to take advantage of future defense developments in the sector, according to GlobalData analysts.
+Raytheon Technologies is the aerospace and defence company best positioned to benefit from future defence disruption in the sector, according to GlobalData analysts.

-The USA-based company comes top of the list in a ranking of overall leadership in the themes that matter most among defense companies.
+The US-based firm comes top of the list in a ranking of overall leadership in the themes that matter most among defense companies.

 These themes, which can be defined as any issues that keep CEOs awake at night, describe technological, macroeconomic and industry-specific challenges that companies are currently facing, as well as the opportunities they create.
 GlobalData’s Thematic Research ecosystem identifies and tracks these challenges, and how they create the long-term winners and losers of the mining industry.

-Leidos scored highly in several themes, particularly when it comes to China Impact, Autonomous Vehicles, High Intensity Warfare, Hypersonic Technologies, Artificial Intelligence and Internet of Military Things, where it received top marks of five out of five.
+Raytheon Technologies scored highly in several areas, particularly when it comes to Directed Energy Weapons, High Intensity Warfare, Hypersonic Technologies, Internet of Military Things, Soldier Modernisation and Cybersecurity, where it received top marks of five out of five.

-Leidos received scores of four for Drones, ESG, M&A and Soldier Modernization performances.
+Raytheon Technologies received scores of four for Drones, ESG, M&A and Artificial Intelligence performances.

 These scores represent GlobalData analysts’ assessments of the competitiveness of each company regarding a particular theme.
 They are then weighted based on their importance and used to create the final industry ranking.

-Leidos is followed in our ranking by Raytheon Technologies, Boeing and Northrop Grumman.
+Raytheon Technologies is followed in our ranking by Northrop Grumman, Leidos and Boeing.

 Click on any of the companies to compare them across all the themes in our analysis.

-Our analysis reveals that companies from USA are some of the best-prepared players in the defense game.
-Companies from France and UK also performed well.
+Our analysis reveals that companies from the US are some of the best-prepared players in the defence sector.
+Companies from Netherlands and UK also performed well.

-These scores are based on overall technology, macroeconomic and sector-specific leadership in 10 of the key themes that matter most to the mining industry and are generated by GlobalData analysts' assessments.
+These scores are based on overall technology, macroeconomic and sector-specific leadership in ten of the key themes that matter most to the mining industry and are generated by GlobalData analysts' assessments.